zhouwg/minigcc/README.md

           preprocess  ----> compile ----> assemble ----> link

-   the earliest start-point of minigcc is came from my first PR in gcc community https://github.com/google/sanitizers/issues/407, then I fall in love with gcc.
+   the earliest start-point of minigcc is came from my first PR in gcc community https://github.com/google/sanitizers/issues/407.

 2) Purpose of minigcc